Blackpool Tramway: Upgrading of track and fleet (2012)

+North Station extension (2024)

+An extension of the tramway along Talbot Road to Blackpool North railway station opened on 12 June 2024 following several delays.
+The new line connected to the Promenade line at Talbot Square, increasing the tramway's routes to three total with a new service from each of the existing termini to the station.

+Enabling for the extension began on 6 November 2017, with the demolition of a homeware store in September 2020 to make way for the terminus and testing beginning on 16 March 2022.
+A new tram terminal was provided as part of the project, with an underpass providing access to the rail network.

+Heritage fleet suspension (2024)

+In December 2024, the heritage tram service and fleet was suddenly suspended until further notice, with Blackpool Transport Services citing "issues such as depot space, tram movements, general safety and maintenance conflicts making it difficult to continue running the service effectively".
+However, the management of Blackpool Transport confirmed that this is a temporary measure and the service is not suspended indefinitely and operations will return sometime in 2025.

 Current network

 Routes

 The tramway runs from Starr Gate in Blackpool in the south, to the Ferry Terminus in Fleetwood in the north, mostly along the Fylde Coast sea front, turning inland at Cleveleys for the last few miles before ending at the coast in Fleetwood.
+There is a spur in Blackpool Town Centre to link to a terminus at Blackpool North Railway Station.
 Some services, especially in busy periods such as during Blackpool Illuminations or on bank holidays, start or terminate short at Cleveleys, Little Bispham, Bispham, or the Pleasure Beach to allow a more intensive service through the centre of Blackpool.
 During the Illuminations, decorated trams carry passengers on the promenade along the illuminated area, running from Pleasure Beach to Bispham.
+The tram runs at a frequency of every 10 minutes throughout the daytime.

 There are four loops: at Starr Gate (although not generally used during service), opposite the Pleasure Beach, Little Bispham and Fleetwood, as well as links to Rigby Road Depot.

 The Flexity 2 trams now operate the main services, with modified English Electric Balloon double-deck trams available if necessary.

-A 'heritage service' provided by unmodified, traditional trams operates on select weekdays, weekends, bank holidays and summer months, as well as on tours during the illuminations.
+A 'heritage service' provided by unmodified, traditional trams usually runs on select weekdays, weekends, bank holidays and summer months, as well as on tours during the illuminations.
+The service is currently suspended, but will return sometime in 2025.
 They stop only at special 'heritage stops' next to normal tram stops at Pleasure Beach, North Pier, Cabin, Bispham, Cleveleys and Fleetwood Ferry.
-Temporary 'heritage stops' are also used for the traditional trams during select special events, such as at Starr Gate.
+Temporary 'heritage stops' are also used for the traditional trams during select special events, such as at Starr Gate and also Fisherman’s Walk, Fleetwood for Tram Sunday.